adobe/aepsdk-core-ios/Documentation/TestStrategy.md

 ## Manual Testing:
-* Test against prodcution servers.
+* Test against production servers.
 * Test all the other things couldn't be covered by automation test.
 * Should run the test before each release.
 * TBD: How to use Griffon?